BandamaS/OpenXmlBinder/README.md

 ## Installing OpenXmlBinder from nuget

-OpenXmlBinder can be installed from the nuget packge manager or from the console :
+OpenXmlBinder is available through [Nuget](https://www.nuget.org/packages/OpenXmlBinder/).
+It can be installed from the nuget packge manager or from the nuget console.

 ```
 PM> Install-Package OpenXmlBinder